 2. Remove toxins from the air.

-Now that the windows will be closed a good portion of the time, indoor air quality needs to be a priority in order to remain healthy and vibrant.
+-Now that the windows will be closed a good portion of the time, indoor air quality needs to be a priority in order to remain healthy and vibrant.
 One way to keep the air clean is to not add new toxins in the first place.
 Switch out your commercial cleaners full of chemicals for natural homemade formulas using things you already have in your cupboards.
-You can get all of the formulas and printable labels you need right here.
+See my favourite formulas here.

-Finally, try not to introduce new materials to your home that leech toxins, such as new vinyl flooring, furniture sprayed with chemical fire-retardants, or rugs made of polypropylene.
+-Finally, try not to introduce new materials to your home that leach toxins, such as new vinyl flooring, furniture sprayed with chemical fire-retardants, or rugs made of polypropylene.
 If you need to go with these materials because of the cheap cost, try to wait until nicer weather when you can air them outdoors for a few days before bringing them inside.

 3. Bring greenery indoors.